 The Dodd-Frank Wall Street Reform and Consumer Protection Act, commonly known as Dodd-Frank, was passed in 2010 in the wake of the 2008 financial crisis.
 The Obama-era law aimed to prevent another financial meltdown.
 It increased regulation of the financial industry with the intent of better protecting customers of the financial industry.
 Lawmakers recently made several changes to the law.
 Anyone who participates in the financial sector, whether as an investor, a banking customer or a 401(k) plan participant, should know what Dodd-Frank did and how the recent changes may impact them.
+If you want help with your finances, consider speaking with a financial advisor.

-What Dodd-Frank Did
+Dodd-Frank: What it Did

 Co-sponsored by namesakes former Sen. Christopher Dodd (D.-Conn.) and former Rep. Barney Frank (D.-Mass.), the Dodd-Frank Wall Street Reform and Consumer Protection Act further regulated the financial services industry.
 The intention was to help prevent another financial crisis like the one that shook the American economy in 2008, starting the downturn that has come to be known as the Great Recession.